Are you going to publish a Spanish version of the Rush Revere book?

 Mom and dad don't have to worry about providing lunch or breakfast anymore.

-The school's gonna do it.
+The school's going to do it.

-And of course they'll do it in the summertime too.
+And of course, they'll do it in the summertime, too.

 They'll do it in the summer, even when there's no school.